GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 ## Purpose
 Create, manage and operate a PBMM secure landing zone for the Google Cloud Environment.
+This project details the architecture for a mult-tenant Landing Zone as a Service - where multiple deptartments and workloads deploy under a shared organization with TBD folder separation.

 ### Why Landing Zones
 Expand on https://cloud.google.com/architecture/landing-zones/decide-network-design#option-2 in https://cloud.google.com/architecture/landing-zones#what-is-a-google-cloud-landing-zone